tobyweston/temperature-machine/README.md

 ![](temperature-machine.png)

-## Quick Start
+## Quick Start (in an IDE)

-Build some test data by running the `Example` app from within IntelliJ.
+If you want to play with the source, you can build some test data by running the `Example` app from within IntelliJ.

 You can then start up the app from the `Main` class.
 If you want to override the sensor file location (for the case when you're testing without sensors), use `-Dsensor-location=src/test/resources/examples`.